 Isn't it true?

-The petals in bloom speak of hope, and that nothing lasts forever.
+The petals in bloom speak of hope and that nothing lasts forever.
 The trees full of blossom have endured cold winters for months.
 They have shed leaves during autumn (fall) and are now being rewarded with new petals.
-What habits do you need to let go of so that you can experience new growth in your life?
+What habits do you need to let go of to experience further growth in your life?
 What do you need to prune that you can become fruitful in abundance?
 Ungratefulness is one of them.
-I've learnt that you have to let go of what you’ve been holding onto, so that you can experience healthy growth.
+I've learnt that you have to let go of what you've been holding onto so that you can experience healthy growth.

 Day 3 of 30

-I am thankful for all the dark moments that I’ve endured, for they taught me to be strong, and activate coping mechanisms I never thought possible.
+I am thankful for all the dark moments that I've endured, for they taught me to be strong and activate coping mechanisms I never thought possible.
 Sometimes, being buried is a blessing in disguise.
-When there’s no sunshine or light to guide you, remember that inner strength comes not from just from what surrounds you, but from within.
-Some of the harsh experiences happen to teach us valuable life lessons, and help us rediscover what we lost, or never knew we had.
+When there's no sunshine or light to guide you, remember that inner strength comes not just from what surrounds you but from within.
+Some of the harsh experiences happen to teach us valuable life lessons and help us rediscover what we lost or never knew we had.

 This Easter, I am taking a moment to enjoy and be thankful for all signs of life and restoration around me.
 I will make every moment count, capture the beautiful surroundings and preserve memories.
 I will enjoy the fruit when harvest comes and keep myself topped up with gratitude as an antidote for stormy days.